krishanthisera/CKS-Challenges/challenge-01.md

 ## Network Policies

-The network policy is straightforward, only need to consider the ingress trafic to the `alpha-xyz` deployment
+The network policy is straightforward, only need to consider the ingress traffic to the `alpha-xyz` deployment

-First, get the lables from  the `middleware` pod, so it can be used as in the
+First, get the labels from  the `middleware` pod, so it can be used as in the
 ```yaml
   # REDACTED
   ingress: